 "[...]
 With an interpretation that makes justice to the dance aspects as well as the lightness which is present in these compositions, without ever becoming though superficial, and always displaying a high art of touch, a perfect balance between melody and accompaniment, finely chiseled ornamentations and perfectly crafted 'rubato', Nones is capable of rendering all the refinements of sound, rhythm and harmony [...] masterful".
-Prof. Dr. Monika Fink (University of Innsbruck, full review in German)
+Prof. Dr. Monika Fink (University of Innsbruck)

 "Small but engaging, this book is different from any other publication on the Californian band because of the rigorous perspective of the author: Nones is not only a dedicated musician, but also a lecturer of political philosophy.
 Therefore, he provides a picture of the socio-cultural context which nourished the Doors, and takes on the theme of the ethical and aesthetical dimension of their art", Eugenio Tassitano on CLASSIC ROCK

 "a book with a fitting syntethical style. [...]
 Alberto Nones gives us a tale of Zandonai's life in a few essential steps, insisting with a thoroughness never seen elsewhere on the historical and political context that is its problematic background [...].
-With sharp sensitivity Alberto Nones captures these various sensations, these sudden moves of the spirit", Diego Cescotti in the PREFACE
+With sharp sensitivity Alberto Nones captures these various sensations, these sudden moves of the spirit", Diego Cescotti, from the PREFACE

 "Following his Verdi success, Alberto Nones is back with a new biography – this time on the life and work of the Italian composer Riccardo Zandonai (1883-1944).
-In writing this new volume, titled Zandonai: Un musicista nel vento del Novecento (Zandonai: A Musician in the Crosswinds of the Twentieth Century), the author has taken his customary-yet-unique approach to biography and applied it to this composer as well", Phillip Nones, FLORENT SCHMITT, April 23, 2015 (this it the link to the full review and interview)
+In writing this new volume, titled Zandonai: Un musicista nel vento del Novecento (Zandonai: A Musician in the Crosswinds of the Twentieth Century), the author has taken his customary-yet-unique approach to biography and applied it to this composer as well", Phillip Nones, FLORENT SCHMITT, 23 April 2015

 "Stemming from a stimulating conference, this volume provides well-researched new contributions to performance studies.
 It will be especially valuable to researchers of J.S.
 Bach's reception history and of new compositions and their performances.
 Importantly, the book fills a significant gap in our Anglo-centric world of knowledge as it largely focuses on events and artistic creativity in Italy and South America (esp.
 Colombia).
 Added value is the audio material that illuminates the discussions."